 Tango and Family Values

 I raise chickens in my backyard.
-On cold winter days like these, they huddle and tango together to keep themselves warm.
-Individualism is a luxury chickens can't afford.
-They rely on each other for survival, much like early human beings (see The Spirit of Tango).
+On cold winter days like these, they huddle together and tango—metaphorically speaking—to stay warm.
+For them, individualism is a luxury they can't afford.
+Their survival depends on mutual support, much like that of early human beings.

 No comments: